appium/appium/docs/en/about-appium/intro.md

 supports Safari on iOS and Chrome or the built-in 'Browser' app on Android).
 **Hybrid apps** have a wrapper around a "webview" -- a native control that enables interaction with web content.
-Projects like [Apache Cordova](https://cordova.apache.org) or [Phonegap](http://phonegap.com/) make it easy to build apps using web technologies that are then bundled into a native wrapper, creating a hybrid app.
+Projects like [Apache Cordova](https://cordova.apache.org) make it easy to build apps using web technologies that are then bundled into a native wrapper, creating a hybrid app.

 Importantly, Appium is "cross-platform": it allows you to write tests against multiple platforms (iOS, Android, Windows), using the same API.
 This enables